 For disabled children indicators of abuse may be masked or confused by their disability and/or by the way their disability is viewed or perceived.
+A disabled child may not be able to communicate that they are being abused.
+Disabled children are four times more likely to be abused than other children.

 Common statements put forward include that:

-- injuries are self inflicted - behaviour is symptomatic of the disability - a disabled child's allegation is false because he or she does not know what they are talking about - a disabled child has to treated in a certain way for his or her own good: for instance by restraining, chaining up or not feeding or dressing the child
+- injuries are self inflicted - behaviour is symptomatic of the disability - a disabled child's allegation is false because he or she does not know what they are talking about - a disabled child has to treated in a certain way for his or her own good: for instance by restraining, chaining up or not feeding or dressing the child.

 It is therefore important to recognise that disabled children can be abused and harmed and humanitarian aid workers have encountered many instances of disabled children being wrongly treated and abused.
-Importantly as well the effects of abuse may be more dangerous for disabled children than for others.
+It is also important to note that the effects of abuse may be more dangerous for disabled children than for others.
 For instance not feeding a child who cannot feed him or herself will ultimately lead to death.
 The protection of disabled children therefore may need extra thought and attention especially when a community or society does not recognise the human rights of disabled children.